zwiebert/tronferno-mcu/docs/ftron_data_format.md

 d.0.8    checksum

---- 8 byte data lines 1-4: weekly and daily timers d.1.0 - d.1.3 - weekly timer for sunday:
+--- 8 byte data lines 1-4: weekly and daily timers d.1.0 - d.1.3 - weekly timer for Sunday:
-d.1.0    upMM - 8bit up-time minutes in BCD  (or ff if disabled) d.1.1    upHH - 8bit up-time hours in BCD    (or 0f if disabled) d.1.2    doMM - 8bit down-time minutes in BCD (or ff if disabled) d.1.3    doHH - 8bit down-time hours in BCD (or 0f if disabeld) d.1.4 - d.1.7 - weekly timer for monday
+d.1.0    upMM - 8bit up-time minutes in BCD  (or ff if disabled) d.1.1    upHH - 8bit up-time hours in BCD    (or 0f if disabled) d.1.2    doMM - 8bit down-time minutes in BCD (or ff if disabled) d.1.3    doHH - 8bit down-time hours in BCD (or 0f if disabeld) d.1.4 - d.1.7 - weekly timer for Monday
 d.1.8    CS  - checksum
-d.2.0 - d.2.3 - weekly timer for tuesday
+d.2.0 - d.2.3 - weekly timer for Tuesday
-d.2.4 - d.2.7 - weekly timer for wednesday
+d.2.4 - d.2.7 - weekly timer for Wednesday
 d.2.8    CS
-d.3.0 - d.3.3 - weekly timer for thursday
+d.3.0 - d.3.3 - weekly timer for Thursday
-d.3.4 - d.3.7 - weekly timer for friday
+d.3.4 - d.3.7 - weekly timer for Friday
 d.3.8    CS
 d.4.0 - d.4.3 - weekly timer for Saturday
 d.4.4 - d.4.7 - daily timer
 d.4.8    CS

 --- 8 byte data lines 5-16: astro timer
-... the astro timer  table contais 48 precalculated civil dusk + user offset times over half a year.
+... the astro timer  table contains 48 pre-calculated civil dusk + user offset times over half a year.
-... the receiver will interpolate in between values d.5.0    8bit down-time minutes in BCD (or ff if disabled) d.5.1    8bit down-time hours in BCD (or 0f if disabeld) d.5.2    8bit down-time minutes in BCD (or ff if disabled) d.5.3    8bit down-time hours in BCD (or 0f if disabeld) ... d.5.8  checksum
+... the receiver will interpolate in between values d.5.0    8bit down-time minutes in BCD (or ff if disabled) d.5.1    8bit down-time hours in BCD (or 0f if disabled) d.5.2    8bit down-time minutes in BCD (or ff if disabled) d.5.3    8bit down-time hours in BCD (or 0f if disabled) ... d.5.8  checksum
 ...